martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Responses to Sudden or Transient Events

-If there is a sudden congestion, a routing change, or a mobility event, CUBIC behaves the same as Standard TCP.
+If there is a sudden congestion, a routing change, or a mobility event, CUBIC behaves the same as AIMD TCP.

 ## Incremental Deployment

-CUBIC requires only the change of TCP senders, and it does not make any changes to TCP receivers.
-That is, a CUBIC sender works correctly with the Standard TCP receivers.
+CUBIC requires only the change of AIMD TCP senders, and it does not make any changes to AIMD TCP receivers.
+That is, a CUBIC sender works correctly with the AIMD TCP receivers.
 In addition, CUBIC does not require any changes to the routers and does not require any assistance from the routers.